rorycl/nhsht/README.md

 ## Stats

+A MacBook Pro M4 with 12 cores and 24GB RAM generated 300m records in buffered mode in 5m28s with the default 96 goroutines, and 4m54s for 192 goroutines.

-Tests were run on an old i7-7600U @ 2.80GHz machine (4 core, from 2017)
-with 8GB RAM and an nvme disk.
+The tests below were run on an old i7-7600U @ 2.80GHz machine (4 core, from 2017) with 8GB RAM and an nvme disk.

 Results are indicative only.

 ```
 300 million records generated in 7m57s.